 Lyudmila’s body was found with her head thrown back and her mouth wide open, as if in mid scream.
 It’s perfectly reasonable to assume that her tongue simply degraded or was scavenged by predators after death.
 Remember, her body wasn’t discovered for another three months after the initial bodies were found.
 What is more intriguing is the fact that she seemed to be in mid scream when she died.
 She died from a combination of severe injuries, including a massive rupture to her hearts right atrium and many broken ribs.

 Then there’s the paranormal theory, which is not really taken seriously by anyone but paranormal enthusiasts.
 This theory holds that the Mansi were indeed right, that this mountain and this peek were haunted by unknown paranormal forces, which is why the Mansi gave it the name Mountain Of Death.
 In this theory, it is believed that something of an extreme paranormal nature occurred just after the group had had their dinner and were preparing to settle in for the night.
 This unknown event happened right outside their tent and so frightened these nine experienced outdoorsmen that they temporarily lost their minds, cut a hole in the side of their tent and ran for their lives.
 Whatever occurred had to be shocking and unusual enough to cause such an extreme reaction in these people, who, by all accounts, were not prone to delusions or flights of fancy.
 Speculation as to what that event could have been ranges from vengeful apparitions of evil Mansi spirits to a demonic entity emerging from the blackness of the Siberian wilderness to snow monsters or a Yeti.
-Some even believe it was an unknown event, unique, possibly never experienced before or since.
+Is it possible that 1 of the 9 was carrying a cursed haunted object on the expedition.
+Some even believe it was an alien abduction gone wrong.

 This is a mystery that despite a thorough investigation and a plethora of clues, remains just that, a mystery.
 All that is known for sure is that nine people walked into the wilderness and advanced on a peek known as The Mountain Of Death, and all nine never walked out again.
 Something terrified these people so badly that it caused them to abandon all training and reason and flee to a near by incline and tree, where they tried to save themselves, but were unsuccessful.
 They stayed there for two hours, rather than attempt to go back to the relative safety of their camp.
 Only when death had already claimed two of their members, did three even attempt to return to the camp.
 Most died ofexposure but four showed significant bodily trauma and three died from those injuries.
 Therefor, the nagging question is still asked today… What Happened to the Dyatlov Nine?